 “Just be careful,” Tamara said from behind her.

 Feeling her way, Melissa reached her cubicle.
-After putting on her sweater—even if she warmed up while walking, she knew she would need it eventually—she opened the cabinet above her desk and stuck her hand in, patting the space until she touched an item she knew was a box of protein bars.
+She put on her sweater.
+Even if she warmed up while walking, she knew she would need it eventually.
+Then she opened the cabinet above her desk and stuck her hand in, patting the space until she touched an item she knew was a box of protein bars.
 She grabbed the other items, which included a bag of dried fruit and a half-eaten box of pop-tarts.
 She took out her purse, which was basically a small backpack, and placed the food inside, then grabbed the half-full water bottle that was sitting next to her computer monitor.

 “How are you coming along, Tamara?” she asked into the darkness.